 A new experiment provides better understanding of fundamental photo-induced processes with special importance for photocatalysis, photosynthesis and radiation damage.

-An international team from Germany, Sweden, Russia and the USA, led by scientists from European XFEL, has published the results of an experiment that could provide a blueprint for the analysis of transitions states in atoms and molecules.
+An international team from Germany, Sweden, Russia, and the USA, led by scientists from European XFEL, has published the results of an experiment that could provide a blueprint for the analysis of transition states in atoms and molecules.
 This would open up new opportunities to gain insights into important processes such as photocatalysis, elementary steps in photosynthesis, and radiation damage.

 It was the very first user experiment carried out at European XFEL’s Small Quantum System (SQS) instrument.
 The scientists used high-resolution electron spectroscopy to capture a snapshot of the short-lived transient state produced when X-rays punch a hole in the very core of the atomic electron cloud.
 The results of the study, which was carried out on neon atoms, are the starting point for the analysis of transient states and have been published in Physical Review X.

 The extremely short-lived transient state of core-exited neon lasts for just 2.4 femtoseconds.
 To put a femtosecond in context: a femtosecond is to a second as a second is to about 31.71 million years.
 “The European XFEL allows us to use a high number of laser pulses per second and high pulse energy.
 This means we can bring a very high number of photons to the sample, which is crucial to probe such transient atomic states,” explains Tommaso Mazza, the lead author of the paper.